sknth/automatic-sip-trunking-peering/draft-kinamdar-dispatch-sip-auto-peer.md

 service provider networks by encoding the essential session and media characteristics.
 It is NOT RECOMMENDED to encode information that is sensitive in nature.
 It is only required for the client (enterprise edge element) to authenticate the SIP service provider.
-If however, there is a need for the SIP service provider to authenticate the enterprise edge element, client authentication mechanisms based on OAuth 2.0 token are RECOMMENDED.
-The specifics of how the client obtains such tokens is outside the scope of this draft.
-Section 11 provides an example of how clients may be authenticated using OAuth 2.0 tokens.

 ## Encoding the Request

-The edge element in the enterprise network generates a HTTPS GET request such that the request-target is obtained using the procedure outlined in section 6.6 The MIME types for the capability set document defined in this draft are “application/peering-info+json” and “application/peering-info+xml”.
+The edge element in the enterprise network generates a HTTPS GET request with the request-target obtained either manually or automatically.
+The MIME types for the capability set document defined in this draft are “application/peering-info+json” and “application/peering-info+xml”.
 Accordingly, the Accept header field value MUST be restricted only to these MIME types.
 It is possible that the edge element supports responses formatted in both JSON and XML.
 In such situations, the edge element might generate a HTTPS GET request such that the Accept header field includes both MIME types along with the corresponding “qvalue” for each MIME type.
-For implementations that require client authentication, the bearer access token acquired by the client (see section 6.3) MUST be presented to the capability server to the obtain the capability set document.
-The bearer token is presented in the “Authorization” header field of the GET request as specified in Section 2.1 of [@RFC6750].

 The generated HTTPS GET request MUST NOT use the “Expect” and “Range” header fields.
 The requests also MUST NOT use any conditional request.